 Utilizing selective breeding over the years, we have enjoyed raising animals to meet their full potential.
 You’ll also find some geese, ducks, chickens, and horses.
 We make soap with the goat’s milk and use compost from the livestock in our garden.
 The girls and I have experimented with herbs and essential oils to formulate salves, creams, and healthy teas.

 We have a passion for learning the truth about history.
 This has grown from our participation in living history.
 I also learned how to hand roast my own coffee over the fire.
 So, some days you will find me hand roasting coffee in my home using more conventional methods.
 I love learning more about the old ways of doing things.
 Getting back to our roots is a passion of mine.

 My goal is to create an atmosphere that is real and fun by showing you what life really looks like around here.
-When your goal is to be a helpmeet to your husband in a world that can get a little bit crazy it can get a little overwhelming.
 I find it to be important to learn how to find the time to learn homesteading skills while keeping balance in your life and making extra money for your family.
 Don’t you?
 The key is to not compare yourself to others…ever…I mean ever!
 You will always fall short.
 I can tell you we are not perfect and still have a lot to learn ourselves.
 So, let’s learn from each other!